smittytone/imageprep/README.md

 - 7.0.0 *Unreleased*
     - Support the loading of individual files, not just a directory.
+    - Deleting source files after processing is no longer the default -- see [Breaking Change](#breaking-change), above.
+    - Allow the compression level of JPEG output to be specified by the user.
 - 6.3.4 *25 May 2022*
     - Add `man` page.
 - 6.3.3 *23 July 2021*